evolvedbinary/hsg-project-wiki/Troubleshooting.md

 ## Transmit is refusing to connect to localhost

 You may need to downgrade to Transmit 5.2.3, since later versions have a bug that causes Transmit to fail when connecting to localhost; find version 5.2.3 at https://download.panic.com/transmit/.
-Also, confirm you've configured Transmit as described in [Connect to hsg with Transmit](setup#connect-to-hsg-with-transmit).
+Also, confirm you've configured Transmit as described in [Connect to HSG with Transmit](setup#connect-to-hsg-with-transmit).

-## When I start oXygen under macOS 10.15, a warning dialog appears

-If you installed oXygen before October 17, 2019, you may see this warning when opening oXygen with macOS 10.15:

-> libjnidispatch.jnilib cannot be opened because the developer cannot be verified.

-On October 17, a new maintenance build of oXygen was released that [fixes this issue](https://www.oxygenxml.com/build_history.html#2019101513).
-To install the updated version of oXygen, follow these steps:

-1. If oXygen is open, quit it.
-1. Open Terminal and paste in this command:

-        brew cask reinstall oxygen-xml-editor

-1. Start oXygen.

-No more warning dialog!